vlandham/captain_z/out/captain_z.md

 "Where did she off to?" he said in a low voice.
 Not really a question to the crew, but this was the cue for Barnacle Bill to finally speak up.

-"H H H Hissy!"
+"H- H- H- Hissy!"
 He stammered.

 "Hissy what?"
 Spears said, glancing at the cat.
 She was near the window cleaning her paws, as if nothing at all had happened.